-Kvinna till Kvinna in Bosnia & Herzegovina
+Kvinna till Kvinna in Bosnia and Herzegovina

-Why we work in Bosnia & Herzegovina
+Why we work in Bosnia and Herzegovina

 During the war, it is estimated over 20 000 women suffered rape and other forms of sexual violence.
 More than twenty years have passed, but most have not received any redress.
 Victims/survivors have little access to medical, psychological and financial assistance, and perpetrators still walk free.

-On paper, Bosnia & Herzegovina’s equality legislation is progressive.
+On paper, Bosnia and Herzegovina’s equality legislation is progressive.
 In reality, its implementation is patchy and widespread discrimination remains.
 Women earn less than men and rarely get paid maternity leave.
 In politics, very few women are ever elected or appointed to decision-making positions.

 In the face of this, the Bosnian women’s movement promotes peace, dialogue and dealing with the past across division lines.
 It calls for accountability for war crimes and an end to violence against women.

 As the country is embarking on constitutional reform, activists have united to call for the inclusion of a gender perspective into the constitution.

 But opposition is fierce.
 Ethno-nationalist rhetoric is on the rise, so women’s rights activists are regularly threatened as they challenge the nationalist political agenda.